fastpdfservices/fastpdf-csharp/README.md

 ## Getting Started

-Before you start with the fastpdf C# Package, make sure you have C# 14+ installed on your machine.
+Before you start with the fastpdf C# Package, make sure you have .NET 6.0 installed on your machine.

 To use `fastpdf`, you'll first need to register an account to [fastpdfservice.com](https://fastpdfservice.com), and get your API key.